(Average reading time: 5 minutes)

 The Spiritual Gifts – “Whereas in large sectors of Christendom many of the gifts have been viewed as belonging only to the first century Christianity, the charismatic movement stresses their continuing importance.”

-The point of the three above-mentioned facts in foundationally fueled by the desire to see God’s majesty and power evident on earth through the manifestation of His Spirit’s working and ordering things in our tangible realities.
-The central reason for these gifts is to aid the individual devotees to declare Christ’s Kingdom upon the earth.
-The Oxford Dictionary of the Christian Church defines the ‘Charismata’ (Greek: χαρίσματα) as a temporal and spiritual blessing on every believer for the sole purpose to enable them for their vocation.
-This is exactly what we should expect!
+The point of the three facts mentioned above is foundationally fueled by the desire to see God’s majesty and power evident on earth through the manifestation of His Spirit’s working and ordering things in our tangible realities.
+The main reason for these gifts is to aid the individual devotees to declare Christ’s Kingdom upon the earth as they are gifted and empowered by the Holy Spirit.
+The Oxford Dictionary of the Christian Church defines the ‘Charismata‘ (Greek: χαρίσματα) as a temporal and spiritual blessing on every believer for the sole purpose to enable them for their vocation.
+This is precisely what we should expect!
 Luke writes;

-It is detrimental to understand that the purpose of the working of the Holy Spirit is to testify to the person of Jesus Christ enabling the individual to be a witness.
-This is not a negotiable effect that is only given to a select few, but a definite fact for all those who believe.
+It is detrimental to understand that the Holy Spirit’s purpose is to testify to the person of Jesus Christ, enabling the individual to be a witness.
 The emphasis is the Gospel and the witness of Christ, not the functioning gift or the ‘experience’ of the Holy Spirit!

 What is the Charismatic movement?